hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

   and [ADR](https://staging-docs.atalaprism.io/adrs/adr/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions/)

 When the JWT Token authentication is enabled, it includes protection for all multi-tenant and administrative endpoints of the Cloud Agent.
-Two mechanisms are utilized in JWT authorization under the hood.
+Two mechanisms get utilized in JWT authorization:

 1. __Role-based authorization__
    It implements this [ADR](https://staging-docs.atalaprism.io/adrs/adr/20240103-use-jwt-claims-for-agent-admin-auth/), and it is used for authorizing both administrator and tenant role.